Michael Oliver: Police investigate text threats against referee's wife

 He later told media the English official had a "bag of rubbish for a heart".

+"You find a way to speak, right or wrong, that at times can seem excessive - but this is me, I am Gigi Buffon.

+"I'd say them all again - maybe with a different type of language, one that was more civilised, let's say.
+The content remains and I stand by all of it."

-On Saturday, Juventus manager Massimiliano Allegri defended the 40-year-old goalkeeper, saying he "understood" his reaction and describing him as a "role model on and off the pitch" for the "last 20 years".
+Juventus manager Massimiliano Allegri also said he "understood" Buffon's reaction and described him as a "role model on and off the pitch" for the "last 20 years".

 "If on one occasion he said the things he did, in a situation as tough as Wednesday night's, that is understandable and I challenge anyone to react differently," said Allegri.